AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/NodeJs/readme.md

 methods.
 Afterwards, it replaces all twenty values using the replace methods.

+<h5>Updating Events</h5>

 When updating single or multiple events, the payload has to be an array of event objects.
-Updating events is handled by PUT REST call as follows:
+Updating events is handled by the following PUT request.
+The request body has the new event that will update an existing event at the same index:

 ```js
 restCall({